The better the question

 Each year, there will be 23.6 million new cases of cancer worldwide by 2030, according to the World Health Organization (WHO).

-The fight against cancer has made huge strides over the past 30 years.
-Survival rates have doubled and people are living longer with cancer than ever before.
+While we haven’t yet won the war on cancer, we are winning some battles.
+Over the past 30-plus years, survival rates have doubled and people are living longer with cancer than ever before.
 Novel treatments are helping patients delay the worsening of their disease or lower the chance of recurrence, while improving their overall quality of life.

 The operational requirements for individualized care